Squeal on the Eel becomes nonprofit, accepting applications for funding

 "Being able to have the Squeal and raise the amount of money we raise to give back, it makes a huge impact," said organizer Stephanie Helton.
 "It's a huge impact for the community."

-Local organizations with 501(c)(3) status may download applications for funding on the festival's website at www.squealontheeel.org/non-for-profit-application.
+Local organizations with 501©(3) status may download applications for funding on the festival's website at www.squealontheeel.org/non-for-profit-application.

-All applications must be mailed to Squeal on the Eel at PO Box 1853 before March 1, 2024.
+All applications must be mailed to Squeal on the Eel at P.O.
+Box 1853 before March 1.

 Tyson chaplain Alex Beane was inspired to create Squeal on the Eel as a way to give back to the community.
-Coworkers Helton, Jason Snyder and Eric Goodwin helped flesh out Beane's vision and two years later the first festival took place in Riverside Park.
+Coworkers Helton, Jason Snyder and Eric Goodwin helped flesh out Beane's vision and, 2 years later, the first festival took place in Riverside Park.

 While the organizers are Tyson employees, Squeal on the Eel is an event that was created outside of Tyson.
-However, Tyson wanted to support their employees and are a major sponsor of the event.
+However, Tyson wanted to support its employees and is a major sponsor of the event.

 "The very first two years we just kind of picked (the organizations)," said Snyder.
 "Emmaus helped us a lot so we picked Emmaus.
 Now, we want the community to reach out to us."